gjdanis/wompy-image-upload/README.md

 # wompy-image-upload

-This project defines a Lambda function that accepts JSON via an API Gateway endpoint and writes it to an S3 bucket.
+This project defines two AWS Lambda functions behind an API gateway that allow a user to upload and fetch images.
+The images are ultimately saved in an S3 bucket.

 ## Stack Resources

-This project will setup the following infrastructure:
+The code will setup the following infrastructure:

 * An S3 bucket prefixed by `wompy-image-upload-bucket`
 * Lambda function to connect to S3 and write to the bucket